Cryptosporidiosis: Respiratory cryptosporidiosis

-Reason
+Cause

 Cryptosporidium is a genus of protozoan pathogens which is categorized under the phylum Apicomplexa.
 Other apicomplexan pathogens include the malaria parasite Plasmodium, and Toxoplasma, the causative agent of toxoplasmosis.
-A number of Cryptosporidium infect mammals.
+Several Cryptosporidium species infect mammals.
 In humans, the main causes of disease are C. parvum and C. hominis (previously C. parvum genotype 1).
 C. canis, C. felis, C. meleagridis, and C. muris can also cause disease in humans.
 Cryptosporidium is capable of completing its life cycle within a single host, resulting in microbial cyst stages that are excreted in feces and are capable of transmission to a new host via the fecal-oral route.
 Other vectors of disease transmission also exist.

-The pattern of Cryptosporidium life cycle fits well with that of other intestinal homogeneous coccidian genera of the suborder Eimeriina: macro- and microgamonts develop independently; a microgamont gives rise to numerous male gametes; and oocysts serving for parasites' spreading in the environment.
+The pattern of Cryptosporidium life cycle fits well with that of other intestinal homogeneous coccidian genera of the suborder Eimeriina: macro- and microgamonts develop independently; a microgamont gives rise to numerous male gametes; and oocysts serve for parasites' spreading in the environment.
 Electron microscopic studies made from the 1970s have shown the intracellular, although extracytoplasmic localization of Cryptosporidium species.

-These species possess a number of unusual features:
+These species possess several unusual features: